-Red Peony Poppy is an annual flower that is native to the Mediterranean region but can be found growing throughout the northeastern and southwestern United States.
-At maturity, this plant reaches the height of 2-3' and features blue-green foliage and large 4” rose like red flowers.
-This plant can be grown in a container, attracts bees, birds, and butterflies, self sows, and is great as a cut flower.
+Red Peony Poppy is an annual flower native to the Mediterranean region but grows throughout the northeastern and southwestern United States.
+At maturity, this plant reaches a height of 2-3' and features blue-green foliage and large 4” rose-like red flowers.
+This plant can be grown in a container, attracts bees, birds, butterflies, and self-sows, and is used as a cut flower.

 Variety: Paeoniflorum ‘Red’